-Generate an 'lzma' tar archive of the distribution. lzma archives are frequently smaller than bzip2-compressed archives.
+Generate an 'lzma' tar archive of the distribution.
 The 'lzma' format is obsolete, you should use the 'xz' format instead.
+Support for 'lzma'-compressed archives will be removed in the next major Automake release.

+'''

 dist-shar

+'''

 Generate a shar archive of the distribution.